 The baking time will depend on how thinly your naans are rolled out.
 Just keep an eye on them and remove them from the oven once they're nicely browned.

 7.)
-Brush with melted coconut oil or butter and top with more chopped coriander or parsley and more salt before serving!
+Brush with melted coconut oil or butter or olive oil and top with more chopped coriander or parsley and more salt before serving!
 A pinch of cumin would also work well.

 Love yeast breads?
 I have tested a version of this naan with yeast instead of baking powder.
 It produces a slightly more tangy bread.
 I found it looked identical to the yeast-free bread, but had a little more elasticity.